 The Bodhisatta was once an elephant and a herd of eighty thousand elephants followed him as their leader.
-A man who sold ivory to craftsmen in the city wore the yellow robe of a private Buddha (those who reach enlightenment on their own and do not teach the path to others) and stood along the Bodhisatta’s elephant herd as it walked place to place.
+A man who sold ivory to craftsmen in the city started to wear the yellow robe of a private Buddha (those who reach enlightenment on their own and do not teach the path to others) and stand alongside the Bodhisatta’s elephant herd as it walked place to place.
 He then killed the last elephant in line.

 In the Lifetime of the Buddha